andrelimzs/ros-RRT-planner/README.md

 ## Overview

-The Rapidly Exploring Random Trees (RRT) algorithm, implemented in python and ROS to plan collision-free paths in a 2D environment.
+The Rapidly Exploring Random Trees (RRT) algorithm, implemented in ROS to plan collision-free paths in a 2D environment.

 ## Usage